Skip to main content

 Two patterns work well for handling approvals:

 1. Webhook-driven — subscribe to portfolio_wallet.withdrawal.status_changed.
-When a payout enters pending_customer_approval, verify and approve it.
+When a payout leg or step enters pending_customer_approval, fetch GET /v2/turnkey/activities/pending, verify the pending approval details, request POST /v2/turnkey/activity-approval-request, stamp the returned stampPayload locally, and submit the vote.

 Recommended: use webhooks as the primary trigger, with polling as a backstop (webhooks are best-effort delivery).
 See Webhooks for how to register and verify webhook deliveries.